Stencyl/stencylpedia/chapter-11/certificates.md

 6) Download the **Distribution** certificate.
 Double-click to install.

 7) Verify that the certificate is installed inside of Keychain Access.
-It will appear as **Phone Distribution: Your Name (XXXXXXXX)** under the "login" keychain.
+It will appear as **iPhone Distribution: Your Name (XXXXXXXX)** under the "login" keychain.

 > **Note:** Make absolutely sure it is the **distribution** certificate.
 If you are working with a team/company account, then the correct certificate may bear the company's name rather than your own.